macarrie/vidocq/README.md

 # Vidocq

-vidocq is a tool designed to extract information from a torrent/media file name.
+vidocq is a tool designed to extract information from a torrent/media file name written in rust.
 It is designed to be a lighter alternative to guessit (much more complete).

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
+### Dependencies

 * rust